MALEDICTIS

 Why is the artwork so good?

-Both the EP cover and the Delicta cover were created by Kenneth Uzquiano.
+All of the published cover art (as of 12/2024) was created by Kenneth Uzquiano.
 He studied at Ringling College of Art and Design.

 - When discussing cover ideas for the EP, Gustave Doré was brought up.
 That lead to Kenneth focusing on extremely detailed line work, much like Doré's.

-- For Delicta, Kenneth was inspired by deco relief sculptures at St Adalbert's cemetery in Milwaukee.
+- For Delicta and Breathing In Vain, Kenneth was inspired by deco relief sculptures at St Adalbert's cemetery in Milwaukee.

 Are the lyrics radio-friendly?